-• Load Support AAC - In this mode, the AC loads connected are requiring more power than the incoming AC source can provide on its own.
+Load Support AAC - In this mode, the AC loads connected to the inverter output are requiring more power than the incoming AC source can provide on its own.
 The inverter pulls the additional current-that is needed for the loads-from the inverter batteries to keep the incoming AC current from exceeding the input amps setting on the remote control.

 Info: In Load Support AAC, even though the LED indicators may indicate charging, the inverter/charger may not be putting current into the battery.
-If using a remote, the Inverter/Charger Amps AC meter will indicate the load support process by displaying a negative current flowing from the batteries to the loads.
-The input amps AC value on the remote will also drop during this process, while the load amps AC value remains the same.
+If using a remote, the Inverter/Charger Amps AC meter indicates the load support process by displaying negative current flowing from the batteries to the loads.
+The input amps AC value will also drop during this process, while the load amps AC value remains the same.

-Load Support VDC - In this mode, an external DC source (i.e., solar, hydro, wind, etc.,) is providing more current than needed, causing the battery bank voltage to rise.
-The inverter/ charger reduces the incoming AC current and uses current from the batteries in an effort to keep the battery voltage from rising above the temperature-compensated battery voltage setting on the remote control.
+Load Support VDC - In this mode, an external DC source (i.e., alternator, solar, etc.,) is causing the battery bank voltage to rise above the temperature-compensated battery voltage setting on the remote control.
+If this happens, the inverter/charger will reduce the incoming AC current and use current from the batteries to support the inverter load.

-Info: The charger must be enabled (not in 'Charger Standby') for the Load Support VDC feature to be active.
+Info: The charger must be enabled (not in 'Charger Standby') and in the Absorb or Float charge mode (with at least a 6-amp inverter load) for the Load Support VDC feature to be active.
+Note: Load Support VDC is not active in either the Bulk or EQ charge modes.